 The City of Portland has put together a homeowner guide to rain barrel installation.

 Rain gardens are sunken landscaped areas to which stormwater runoff is directed and allowed to soak into the ground.
 These garden areas can be planted with natives or ornamentals to match your existing landscaping, or create a new look.
 They only hold water for about 48 hours following a storm event, so are dry most of the time, and therefore do not breed mosquitoes.
-Stormwater runoff from roofs, driveways, roads and sidewalks can be directed to rain gardens where it will infiltrate into the ground.
-By allowing stormwater to infiltrate into the ground rain gardens:
+Stormwater runoff from roofs, driveways, roads, and sidewalks can be directed to rain gardens where it will infiltrate into the ground.
+By allowing stormwater to infiltrate into the ground, rain gardens:

 Copies of the Oregon Rain Garden Guide, a guide for homeowners, can be downloaded or purchased from Oregon State University Extension for $5.

-Disconnecting downspouts is another fairly simple way to stop stormwater from flowing directly off your property and allow it to filter into the ground.
+Disconnecting downspouts is another fairly simple way to stop stormwater from flowing directly off your property and allows it to filter into the ground.
 Downspouts are typically directly connected to stormwater systems, piping stormwater straight to creeks.
 A guide for downspout disconnection is available from the City of Portland’s Bureau of Environmental Services.
 Check with your local jurisdiction before proceeding with downspout disconnection.

 water stream creek river quality pollution bear rogue garden valley lawn storm stormwater plants agriculture ashland talent phoenix medford shady cove central point white city eagle point rogue river grants pass applegate soil irrigation fertilizers jackson county oregon compost pesticides rain clean protect trees council landscape native disposal watershed